Dexter Fletcher: Directing

 Fletcher's debut as a director was for a script he co-wrote, Wild Bill, which was released on 20 March 2012.
-His second film as director is a musical film by Stephen Greenhorn, Sunshine on Leith based around the popular Proclaimers songs which were released on 4 October 2013.
+His second film as director is a musical film by Stephen Greenhorn, Sunshine on Leith, based around the Proclaimers songs, which was released on 4 October 2013.
 In 2015, he directed the feature film Eddie the Eagle.
 In December 2017, Fletcher was announced as Bryan Singer's replacement director on the Queen biopic Bohemian Rhapsody.
 The film was released in November 2018.
 While Fletcher had helped finish the film, Singer received sole directing credit and he received executive producer credit.
 Fletcher directed the 2019 biopic Rocketman about the life and music of Elton John.
 In February 2020, he signed on to direct a reboot of The Saint for Paramount Pictures.
 He also directed the Apple TV+ feature film Ghosted, which was released in April 2023.

 Personal life

 Fletcher was born in Enfield, the youngest of three boys, in north London, and grew up with his brothers in Woodford Green and Palmers Green; his parents were teachers.

 In 1997, he married Lithuanian film and theatre director Dalia Ibelhauptaitė in Westminster.
 His best man was fellow actor Alan Rickman.
 Dexter's brothers were also actors; Graham Fletcher-Cook and Steve Fletcher.
 Fletcher is a dual British and Lithuanian citizen, having been granted Lithuanian citizenship in recognition of his work promoting Lithuanian cultural affairs.

+Fletcher was appointed Officer of the Order of the British Empire (OBE) in the 2026 Birthday Honours for services to film and television.